tahakaraa00/ezanvakti/PRIVACY_POLICY.md

 Welcome to the Qibla and Prayer Times app for Android!

-This is an open source Android app developed by Zübeyir Talha Karakuş.
+This is an open source Android app com.hadi.myapplication developed by Zübeyir Talha Karakuş.
 The app is also available on Google Play.

 As an avid Android user myself, I take privacy very seriously.
 I know how irritating it is when apps collect your data without your knowledge.